-- Why Employers Ask ‘Why Are You Applying for This Position?’
+- Why Employers Ask, ‘Why Are You Applying for This Position?’

-- How to Answer ‘Why Are You Applying for This Position?’
+- How to Answer ,‘Why Are You Applying for This Position?’

 - ‘Why Are You Applying for This Position?’
 Example Answers

-Why Employers Ask ‘Why Are You Applying for This Position?’
+Why Employers Ask, ‘Why Are You Applying for This Position?’

 Asking, “Why are you applying for this position?” seems like a trick question.
 Obviously, you’re applying because you want the job!
 However, there are three general reasons an employer asks these questions, and none are meant to trip you up.

-First, the employer is trying to find out if you researched the role and understand why you want the job.
+First, the employer is trying to find out if you researched the role and can explain why you want the job.
 “Employers tend to ask this to assess if a job seeker has thought about their fit for the role,” explains Laci Baker, MEd, CCMC, CPRW, NCOPE, and career advisor at the University of Phoenix.
 Some people apply for a job without knowing much about the position (or being qualified for it) because it “sounds cool” or it’s in a field they want to work in.